nvda-es/TeleNVDA/readme.md

-# NVDA Remote Access
-Version 2.5
+## Introduction

-Welcome to the NVDA Remote Access addon, which will allow you to connect to another computer running the free NVDA screen reader.
-It makes no difference whether you are across the room or across the world.
-Connecting is simple, and there are very few commands to remember.
-You can connect to another person's computer, or allow a trusted person to connect to your system to perform routine maintenance, diagnose a problem, or provide training.
+Welcome to the TeleNVDA addon, which will allow you to connect to another computer running the free NVDA screen reader.
+With this add-on, you can connect to another person's computer, or allow a trusted person to connect to your system to perform routine maintenance, diagnose a problem, or provide training.
+This add-on is a modified version of the [NVDA Remote add-on](https://nvdaremote.com), and is maintained by the NVDA spanish community.
+It's fully compatible with NVDA Remote.
+You will find that both add-on and documentation have only a few differences, at least for now.

 ## Before You Begin

-You will need to have installed NVDA on both computers, and obtain the NVDA Remote Access addon.
+You will need to have installed NVDA on both computers, and obtain the TeleNVDA addon.
-The installation of both NVDA and the Remote Access addon are standard.
+The installation of both NVDA and the TeleNVDA addon are standard.
 If you need more information, this can be found in NVDA's User Guide.

 ## Updating

-When updating the addon, if you have installed NVDA Remote on the secure desktop, it is recommended that you also update the copy on the secure desktop.
+When updating the addon, if you have installed TeleNVDA on the secure desktop, it is recommended that you also update the copy on the secure desktop.
 To do this, first update your existing addon.
 Then open the NVDA menu, preferences, General settings, and press the button labeled "Use currently saved settings on the logon and other secure screens (requires administrator privileges)".

 ## Starting a remote session through a relay server